flutter/flutter/specs/style.md

      //     pseudoElement/property combination
      //   - using the obtained StyleValue object, call resolve(),
      //     passing it this node and the resolver settings object.
+     //   - jump to "cache" below
+     // cache:
-     //   - update the cache with the obtained value and resolver settings,
+     //   - update the cache with the obtained value and resolver settings
+     //   - reset the dirty bits
+     //   - if the resolver settings' getShouldSaveState() method returns false,
-     //     resetting the dirty bits; update the state similarly
+     //     then discard any cached state, otherwise, cache the new state

   readonly attribute RenderNodeStyleDeclarationList overrideStyles;
      // mutable; initially empty